miralkashiwagi/vscode-extension-pug-support/README.md

 *   **Complex Project Structures**: Path resolution for `include`/`extends` in very complex or unusually structured projects might have edge cases.
 *   **Performance**: For extremely large projects with thousands of Pug files, some features like workspace-wide symbol searching or reference finding might experience slight delays.
 Continuous optimizations are planned.
-*   **HTML Compilation**: The `Compile Pug to HTML` command is intended for basic preview and might not support all advanced Pug features or build pipeline integrations.
 *   **TypeScript Configuration in Dev**: Some minor TypeScript configuration warnings might appear during development mode of the extension itself.

 ## 🛣️ Roadmap / Future Work